List of Catholic bishops of India

 The following is a list of living Catholic bishops of India sorted by ecclesiastical province and diocese.
-The bishops of India include two major archbishops, one each of the Syro-Malabar and the Syro-Malankara church, and one of the four titular patriarchs of the Latin Church.
-There are 6 Indian cardinals, 5 of whom are electors.
+The bishops of India include two major archbishops, one each of the Syro-Malabar and the Syro-Malankara churches, and one of the four titular patriarchs of the Latin Church.
+There are 6 Indian cardinals, 4 of whom are electors.
 All the Catholic bishops of India are members of the Catholic Bishops Conference of India.

 Overview

 A summary of the number of bishops in India: